 The Company plans to adopt the standard on January 1, 2019 and expects to elect the use of practical expedients.
-If the proposed amendment to ASC 842 is adopted, the Company would elect the transition method for adoption as described above.
-Based on a preliminary assessment, the Company expects the adoption of this guidance will not have a material impact on the Company's consolidated financial statements.
+The Company intends to apply the alternative transition method for adoption as described above.
+Based on a preliminary assessment, the Company expects the adoption of this guidance to have a material impact on its assets and liabilities due to its charter-in contracts and the recognition of right-of-use assets and lease liabilities on its consolidated balance sheets although adoption is not expected to significantly change the recognition, measurement or presentation of lease expenses within the statements of comprehensive (loss)/income or cash flows.

 With regards to the Company's charter-out contracts, the Company is not expecting that the adoption will have a material effect on its consolidated financial statements since the Company is a lessor for these charter-out contracts and the changes are fairly minor.
-If the proposed practical expedient mentioned above is adopted and elected, good and services embedded in the charter-out contract that qualify as non-lease components will be combined under a single lease component presentation.
-However, without the proposed practical expedient, the Company expects that it will continue to recognize the lease revenue component using an approach that is substantially equivalent to existing guidance.
-The components of the charter hire that are categorized as lease components will generally be a fixed rate per day with revenue recognized straight line over the lease contract.
-Other goods and services that are categorized as non-lease components will be recognized at either a point in time or over time based on the pattern of transfer of the underlying goods or services to our charterers.
+The Company expects to elect the use of practical expedient available to lessors which allows good and services embedded in the charter-out contract that qualify as non-lease components to be combined under a single lease component presentation.